haha321-haha/-periodhub-v2/content/articles/en/medication-vs-natural-remedies-menstrual-pain.md

 **Mechanism of Action**:
 NSAIDs work by inhibiting cyclooxygenase (COX) activity, reducing prostaglandin synthesis, thereby relieving pain caused by uterine contractions.
 According to Cochrane systematic reviews, NSAIDs have an 80-85% effectiveness rate for primary dysmenorrhea.

+> 📋 **Detailed Guidance**: For specific usage methods, dosage calculations, and safety precautions for ibuprofen, naproxen, and other NSAIDs, please refer to the professional comparison tables in our [Complete Safe Medication Guide for Dysmenorrhea](/en/downloads/medication-guide).
+For carrying and emergency use scenarios, see our [Complete Guide to Emergency Menstrual Pain Medication](/en/articles/menstrual-pain-emergency-medication-guide).

 **Advantages**:
 - ✅ Fast onset (within 30-60 minutes)